GenesisFan64/Marsiano-MARS/README.md

 Notes/Current issues:
 - SOFT reset takes a LOT to go back, and may freeze.
-- (256-color bg) If the X/Y positions are moving in the middle of switching modes the image might fail to fully redraw again.
+- (256-color bg) If the X/Y positions are moving in the middle of switching modes the image might fail draw
-- (256-color bg) After switching from 3D mode to 2D: If the X/Y positions are negative, some lines will be cleared.
-- (PWM) RV-backup: If Genesis' DMA takes too long to process (in the DMA BLAST list) it might break the PWM playback.
+- (PWM) RV-backup: If Genesis' DMA takes too long to process (in the DMA BLAST list) it might play corrupt wave data.

 Planned/TODO:
 - Implement NORMAL sprites on the 256-color background pseudomode